Order by 9 am on December 17th for Christmas delivery. Festive season delays expected. Free shipping on orders over R500.

 Do lentils cause gas in dogs?

 If you prepare homemade food for your dog, lentils can cause gas in some dogs, especially if introduced suddenly or fed in large quantities.
-Starting with small amounts and ensuring the lentils are cooked properly can help minimise this issue.
+Start with small amounts and ensure the lentils are cooked properly to help minimise this issue.

 Are lentils better than grains for my dog?